Annoying Orange

-Annoying Orange is an American animated comedy web series created by Dane Boedigheimer (known online as DaneBoe).
-Set in a world of anthropomorphic food, the series follows its titular protagonist, Orange, who always annoys others by telling crude jokes and puns and making annoying noises until their certain demises.
-The Annoying Orange YouTube channel has 13 million subscribers as of 2025.
+Annoying Orange is an American live-action/animated comedy web series created by Dane Boedigheimer (known online as DaneBoe).
+Set in a world of anthropomorphic food, the series follows its titular character, Orange, who always annoys others by telling crude jokes and puns and making annoying noises until their certain demises.
+The Annoying Orange YouTube channel has 13.8 million subscribers as of 2026.

 The original web series has also expanded to multiple separate series, such as The Adventures of Liam the Leprechaun, The Misfortune of Being Ned, The Marshmallow Show, the television series The High Fructose Adventures of Annoying Orange, and a gaming channel, Annoying Orange Gaming, where they upload Let's Play videos.

 The channel uploads biweekly episodes including a variety of mini-series, each dedicated to covering different themes of typical YouTube genre tropes such as Ask Orange, HOW2, The Juice, Foodsplosion, Shocktober, and more.
 The channel also frequently re-uploads older videos as parts of larger compilations, as seen with their weekly compilation mini-series Saturday Supercut.